ThingLabsIo/ThingLabsIo.github.io/pages/arduino/arduino-lab004.md

 ## Writing the Code
 For this lab you will create a new file named <strong>lab03.js</strong> in the same directory as you did in the previous labs.
 There are no additional dependencies, so we don't need to make any changes to the _package.json_ file.

-In the lab03.js file start by declaring the key objects, including a variable for the LED pin and the analog pin you will use (digital pin 13 for the LED and analog pin A0 for the photoresistor - if you still have your project board wired up from the previous labs then you should be all set).
+In the lab03.js file start by declaring the key objects, including a variable for the LED pin and the analog pin you will use (digital pin 11 for the LED and analog pin A0 for the photoresistor - if you still have your project board wired up from the previous labs then you should be all set).
 You should also stub out the <code>board.on()</code> callback function for Johnny Five.

 {% highlight javascript %}
 'use strict';
-// Define the Johnny Five, Particle and Azure IoT objects var five = require ("johnny-five");
+// Define the Johnny Five component var five = require("johnny-five");

-var device = require('azure-iot-device');
+// Create a Johnny Five board instance to represent your Arduino.

-// Create a Johnny-Five board instance to represent your Particle Photon
+// Board is simply an abstraction of the physical hardware, whether it is
-// Board is simply an abstraction of the physical hardware, whether is is an
+// a Arduino, Raspberry Pi, Particle Photon, or other boards. var board = new five.Board();

-// Arduino, Raspberry Pi, Particle Photon, or other boards. var board = new five.Board();
+// Define the pin that is connected to the LED var LEDPIN = 11;

-var LEDPIN = 13;
+// Define the pin you will use to read the residual voltage
-var ANALOGPIN = 0;
+// coming from the photoresistor var ANALOGPIN = 0;

 // The board.on() executes the anonymous function when the
 // board reports back that it is initialized and ready.